mattbillard/angular2-vs-react-vs-vue/README.md

 - **Redux's state management:** single store, immutable state
 - **Great CLI:** Vue, router, Webpack, HMR, eslint, tests
 - **Simplicity**
-- **Recommenations but not too opinionated:** Angular2 often seems too rigid while React has the opposite extreme: you need to figure out all the pieces you want to use for your solution.
+- **Recommendations but not too opinionated:** Angular2 often seems too rigid while React has the opposite extreme: you need to figure out all the pieces you want to use for your solution.
 Vue seems to take the middle road: it recommends a complete solution but ultimately lets you pick the pieces you want to use.
 Better yet, you can scaffold out a new project with a single line in the terminal.

 #### Cons
 - **Code style:** linting rules are a little weird.
 It prefers no semicolons and adds spaces in some weird places.